aptible/www/README.md

 ## Running locally

-First, create a `.env.development` file with the contentful preview credentials:
+First, create a `.env.development` file with the contentful preview credentials, found in the notes of the "Contentful" item in 1Password Vault "Team."

 ```
 CONTENTFUL_HOST=preview.contentful.com